Sydney's night-time economy to receive a boost

 - the extension of bottle shop opening hours across NSW until midnight from Monday to Saturday, with 11:00pm closing on Sunday

-- an increased small bar patron capacity from 100 to 120 across NSW.
+- an increased patron capacity for small bars from 100 to 120 across NSW.

 Existing arrangements will remain in place for the Kings Cross precinct.